Rules for student elections

 - In addition, penalties directly relating to conduct during the election processes may include:

 - a warning

 - a directive to remove materials from websites and social media

 - withdrawal of the candidates' permission to campaign (including any person campaigning on their behalf); or

 - any other remedy at the discretion of the Returning Officer.

-- Posters and banners may be placed on the pillars around Bush Court in the prescribed area [refer Note2 below].
+- Posters may be placed on the pillars around Bush Court in the prescribed area [refer Note2 below].